k4m4/hash-length-regex/readme.md

 ### hashLengthRegex (bitLength, [options])

-Returns the regular expression of a hash of the specified number of bits.
+Returns the regular expression of a hash of the specified bit-length.

 #### bitLength